 Using the Dashboard

 In LivePlan, the feature that's best designed to represent your past performance is the Dashboard.
-There, you can import your past actuals from QuickBooks Online or Xero, or you can enter them manually.
+There, you can import your past actuals from QuickBooks Online, QuickBooks Desktop, or Xero, or you can enter them manually.
 You can enter up to 2 years worth of past actuals, and the data can be displayed in a number of different ways.
 For more information, read Connecting LivePlan to your accounting solution and Dashboard metrics.

 The Dashboard data doesn't automatically populate your business plan in LivePlan, but you can easily take a screen capture of any metric display you like.
 You can then create a custom topic, add it to your plan outline, and title it "Past Performance."
 Then you can import your screen capture image there.